Ho Yow: San Francisco plague

 On May 16, 1900, after confirmation of several Chinese deaths due to bubonic plague, Ho. along with leaders of the San Francisco Chinese community, recommended vaccinations to their associations and tongs.
 This recommendation was met with resistance, however Consul Ho and Six Companies tried to calm the concerns.
 Despite the effort, only 53 Chinese were vaccinated compared to the 530 Japanese and 234 of other races.
 "Clean-up" efforts moved to a second front in 1900, when health officials discovered the presence of bubonic plague in Chinatown and quarantined the quarter.
 Chinatown's merchants feared a devastating loss in income from tourists, and they joined Ho in publicly denying the existence of plague.
 The presumed emergence of plague was an embarrassment to residents.
 A traditional Chinese maxim counseled that shame should be covered up.
 Admission of the presence of plague was embarrassing to them, so they tried to hide any evidence of plague.
 Upon learning of attempts to hide bodies, many public figures derided the Chinese by calling them "heathens".
 Ho knew that he represented those that fled and hid from the interventions of the white doctors, however Ho denied that his people were actually sick.
 In an attempt to conciliate non-Chinese authorities, Ho advised Chinese who were sick to seek a "white physician", and if one could not afford that, an Oriental Dispensary doctor would be provided to them free of cost.
-Ho Consul Ho Yow and the Six Companies remained defiant; they had threatened to file a legal injunction to stop the quarantine before it was lifted.
+Consul Ho and the Six Companies remained defiant; they had threatened to file a legal injunction to stop the quarantine before it was lifted.
 Later, an autopsy of a monkey confirming findings of plague diagnosis made federal officials, the Chinese leadership, and press representatives consider another quarantine.
 However, San Francisco's sanitarians were content just to follow up with their search and disinfection campaign instead of supporting another closure.
 Ho reluctantly agreed to support the planned sanitary campaign, offering the assistance of several hundred residents.
 He issued a proclamation to his countrymen explaining the need for the impending search because not only would it prevent plague but also avoid another disruptive quarantine.